enough-jainil/pulse-point-frontdesk/PULSE_POINT_FRONTDESK_FEATURE_FILE.md

 > Usability and easy access.
 > Save your time
 > Easy to check member status and package details
-> Don’t need to go to the gym for certain management tasks
+> Don't need to go to the gym for certain management tasks
 > Check service availability and book appointments

 **3.2 Scopes:-**